-It was just a typical game between so-so teams last May when a flock of geese landed during a rain delay.
+It was just a typical game between so-so Angels and Tigers teams last May when a flock of geese landed on the field at Detroit's Comerica Park during a rain delay.
 Moments later, the Rally Goose was born -- after a near-death experience.
 (To see the Rally Goose's flight, crash and revival, scroll to the bottom of the story.)

-JAMES MCCANN, THEN-TIGERS CATCHER: We put a rally together and won the game [against the Angels], and that's when you started to hear about the Rally Goose.
+James McCann, then-Tigers catcher: We put a rally together and won the game, and that's when you started to hear about the Rally Goose.
 I felt like we had to have one for ourselves.

 Chase Mahoy, clubhouse attendant: James left a note to get some goose decoys.
 So the next day, I went and bought eight.

 McCann: The next thing you know, the Rally Goose was born.

 Roach: In the morning, I took him up to the Michigan State vet school's wildlife ward.
 He was feeling a lot better, and they released him on a lake near Lansing.

 Wilson: We carried the decoys around for a while.
 But then it kind of lost his mojo.
 We never gave him a name; he's just Rally Goose.

 Goodrich: We ordered a little goose that we put on one of the mowers.
 I hope the Rally Goose lives forever.